I Am Gloria World Tour

 2023–2025 concert tour by G.E.M.

 The I Am Gloria World Tour is the fourth concert tour by Chinese and Hong Kong singer-songwriter G.E.M.
 (Chinese: 鄧紫棋), held in support of her sixth and seventh studio albums, City Zoo (2019) and Revelation (2022).
 The tour began on December 7, 2023, at the Guangdong Olympic Stadium in Guangzhou.
 The tour features an all-stadium lineup in mainland China, Hong Kong, and Southeast Asia, and has expanded into arenas in Europe and North America.

 The I Am Gloria World Tour broke various records for both a Chinese and Asian artist in terms of its ticket sales, commercial gross, and attendance.
-It drew over 3 million attendees in 2024 alone and generated a total of US$424 million in revenue as of March 2025, making it the fourth highest-grossing concert tour by a female artist of all-time, and one of the top-twenty highest-grossing tours globally.
+It drew over 3 million attendees in 2024 alone and generated a total of US$424million in revenue as of March 2025, making it the fourth highest-grossing concert tour by a female artist of all-time.

 Background

 During the development of the I Am Gloria World Tour, G.E.M. embraced her given name Gloria to explore themes of personal growth and transformation.
 The tour began in December 2023 in Guangzhou, China, and has since expanded into dozens of cities in mainland China.
 On November 2, 2024, concert dates in Paris, London, Kuala Lumpur, and Singapore were announced.
 On March 21, 2025, shows were announced in nine cities in Mainland China.